Jack112-create/Life-Dentals/README.md

 ## Introduction

-Life Dentals is a full stack web application built for the purpose of allowing users to book in for a dental service with the fictional organisation.
+Life Dentals is a full stack web application built for the purpose of allowing users to book in for a dental service with the fictional organization.
 Life Dentals is my fourth portfolio project with Code Institute.

 ![Screenshot of responsive site](./docs/images/responsive-screenshot.png)